MarvinTeichmann/MultiNet/README.md

 ### Modifying Model & Train on your own data

 The model is controlled by the file `hypes/multinet3.json`.
 This file points the code to the implementation of the submodels.
-The MultiNet code then loads all models provided and integrades the decoders into one neuronal network.
+The MultiNet code then loads all models provided and integrates the decoders into one neural network.
 To train on your own data, it should be enough to modify the hype files of the submodels.
-A good start will be the [KittiSeg](https://github.com/MarvinTeichmann/KittiSeg#kittiseg), which is very well documented.
+A good start will be the [KittiSeg](https://github.com/MarvinTeichmann/KittiSeg#kittiseg) model, which is very well documented.

 ```
     "models": {